Mario Opazo

 Mario Opazo (born 1969) is a Colombian video, installation and performance artist.
 He was born in Tomé, Chile and became a political exile after Pinochet came to power.

+He studied at the Jorge Tadeo Lozano University of Fine Arts.
+Mario Opazo's artistic work reflects upon the moving image, and on art as it relates to contemporary problems across various artistic practices, such as installation, performance, video art, and film.
+He is a professor at the National University of Colombia.

-Opazo was one of a number of artists exhibiting within the Istituto Italo-Latino Americano display in Palazzo Zenobio within the 2007 Venice Biennale.
+Opazo was one of a number of artists exhibiting within the Istituto Italo-Latino Americano display in Palazzo Zenobio during the 2007 Venice Biennale.

-Mario Opazo's work is repreasented in the collections of the Museo Extremeño e Iberoamericano de Arte Contemporáneo (MEIAC) in Badajoz and Museum of Latin American Art (MOLAA) in Long Beach, CA.
+Mario Opazo's work is represented in the collections of the Museo Extremeño e Iberoamericano de Arte Contemporáneo (MEIAC) in Badajoz and Museum of Latin American Art (MOLAA) in Long Beach, CA.